Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 19- Sisal Rope Bird Feeder Plans

-This bird feeder plan is helpful for welcoming a variety of birds living near the beach.
+This bird feeder plan by dabblesandbabbles is helpful for welcoming a variety of birds living near the beach.
 Taking only 20 minutes this feeder is liked by kids also.
 Using tin can lid, sisal rope, glue and metal piece this DIY feeder is made with care.
 Appropriate sticking of the metal, lid and sisal rope is required for making it so that the seeds don’t fell.
 Once the feeder is ready you can hang it from a hook enabling birds to get their food.

 Sisal Rope Bird Feeder Plans